percona/percona-server/doc/source/diagnostics/show_engines.rst

 ============================

   * :rn:`5.7.10-1`:
-    Feature ported from |Percona Server| 5.6
+    Feature ported from Percona Server for MySQL 5.6